Not infrequently, when someone takes a look at my barefoot shoes, they will say:

 But let me just add one more thing.
 Suppose you are someone who uses orthotics and plans to continue to do so.

-What this means is that you’ll get a different fit for every pair of shoes you’re wearing and probably none of them provides a level platform on which your orthotics can rest.
+What this means is that every pair of shoes you wear will fit differently, and probably none of them provides a level platform on which your orthotics can rest.

-More, as the foam midsole in those shoes breaks down (which it starts doing the moment you begin wearing them), the geometry of the shoe and orthotic will change which could cause structural problems in your feet and legs.
+Moreover, as the foam midsole in those shoes breaks down (which it starts doing the moment you begin wearing them), the geometry of the shoe and orthotics will change which could cause structural problems in your feet and legs.

 Barefoot shoes have a flat, zero-drop sole that provides the perfect base for your orthotics and no foam midsole that wears out.